AmulyaB7/Ecommerce-Follow-Along/README.md

 we created an backend endpoint to add products to cart and store in database.
 -Edit the user schema to store cart products .
 -Write an end point to receive the product details and store in database.

+# Milestone 18

+we will create an Backend endpoint for the cart page.
+We will write the backend logic to fetch all the products inside user cart to display in cart page.
+-Create an endpoint to receive request from cart page.
+-Create an backend endpoint to fetch all the products inside cart with user mail.